We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Do people with ADHD have a hard time reading books?

 While the ADHD experience is not the same for everybody, many people with ADHD do have a difficult time focusing on reading a book.
 You might get distracted and lose your place on the page or miss important details that matter to the story.
 It can be hard to read with ADHD.

 Is ADHD a disability?

 Many ADHD books provide research-backed advice as well as exercises, which makes them a great supplemental tool for managing ADHD.

 If you or someone in your family has an ADHD diagnosis, it’s important to work with your healthcare professional to come up with a plan of action.
 If you don’t have a diagnosis but have experienced symptoms of ADHD, it’s best to see a mental health professional.

 ADHD books provide helpful insights, activities, or potential solutions, but they’re just one piece of a comprehensive mental healthcare plan.

 ADHD is a common disorder that affects both children and adults.

-If you’re seeking guidance on how to manage your symptoms or you’re looking for ways to better connect with or understand a loved one with ADHD, there are tons of books that offer strategies and solutions.
+If you’re seeking guidance on managing your symptoms or looking for ways to better connect with or understand a loved one with ADHD, there are tons of books that offer strategies and solutions.